akashpb/AI-HTML5/README.md

 # AI-HTML5

+An AI based tool created in HTML.
-A tool for solving simple Propositional Logic formulae.
+The "proplog" folder contain code used for solving simple Propositional Logic formulae.
 Special thanks to Tanel Tammet (tanel.tammet@gmail.com).